DishitaJoshi23/sp26-cse110-lab4/expose/javascript/part2.md

 - When called with [1, 2, 3] and doSomething, it multiples each number by 2 and adds it to newArr
 - So newArr ends up as [2, 4, 6], which is then returned.

 ---

 ## Question 18
 - part2-question18.js in repo

+---

+## Question 19
+Output:

+1

+4

+3

+2

+This is because Js uses an event loop.
+So, any setTimeout callback will not be executed immediately.
+It will get pushed to a queue and only run after the current code finishes.
+So, the console.log prints 1.
+Then, the event to print 4 gets put in the code, as well as the event to print 3.
+Then, the current code finishes running by printing 2 and then the queue gets executed.